mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Bounded Polymorphism

-Bounded polymorphism says that a type parameter cannot be just any type, but must be a type that implements a given interface or extends a given class.
+Bounded polymorphism requires a type parameter to be a type that implements a given interface or extends a given class, rather than just any type.
 Consider these differences between these function and class definitions:

 ```ts